LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-consumer experience.md

   ![](/img/troubleshooting-consumer-experience5.png)
 * You click the scroll down indicator (that no longer has the red badge) a second time, its functionality changes, and it takes you to the last message.

-## Why are messages disappearing from a consumer’s messaging window?
+## Why are messages disappearing from a consumer’s messaging window whilst agent can see all messages?

-#### Problem:

-A consumer has reported that suddenly he is unable to see some of the previous messages in his ongoing conversation.
-The messages seem to disappear and each time he goes back into the conversation more messages disappear.

-On the agent side, the agent is able to see all messages.

-#### Cause:
+### Cause:

-The conversation had been ongoing for almost a year! and consisted of more than 1000 conversation events.
+The conversation had been ongoing for a very long time and consisted of more than 1000 conversation events.

 * Each time a consumer goes back into an existing conversation, LiveEngage fetches all the conversation history and events from the time the conversation began and attempts to display all the messages to the consumer.
 * The LiveEngage process can fetch a maximum of 1000 conversation events.
 If there are more than 1000 events, the process randomly fetches and displays messages from the conversation.
 (The messages exist in the LiveEngage database but cannot all be retrieved by the consumer side’s end point)
 * An average conversation consists of 17 messages.
 Therefore this issue is very rare and only likely to occur when a conversation has been ongoing for a long time.

-#### Solution:
+### Solution:

 * "Resolve" conversations periodically (try not to continue a single conversation for more than a few weeks)
 * Set Autoclose to close conversations automatically after a set period of time, if it is not already set.

-Best Practice: Once an agent resolves a specific topic for the customer, they should make sure the conversation is closed.
+**Best Practice:** Once an agent resolves a specific topic for the customer, they should make sure the conversation is closed.

 ## Consumer’s web messaging window is stuck